Irish Wildlife Trust welcomes comments from Tánaiste that the State should buy land for rewilding

 24th January 2023

-The Irish Wildlife Trust (IWT) welcomes the comments from Tánaiste Micheál Martin, and which were reported in today’s Irish Independent newspaper (24/1/23), that the State “must purchase land for native woodlands and for simple rewilding at its most basic because the biodiversity challenge is so crucial”.
+The Irish Wildlife Trust (IWT) welcomes the comments from Tánaiste Micheál Martin, which were reported in today’s Irish Independent newspaper (24/1/23), that the State “must purchase land for native woodlands and for simple rewilding at its most basic because the biodiversity challenge is so crucial”.
 His comments come amid recent controversy surrounding the decision by State-owned forester Coillte to work with a private investment fund to create more plantations of non-native conifers.

 The IWT believes that we cannot leave it to private, for-profit interests to address the climate and biodiversity crisis and that changes to land use can only deliver long-term benefits if they have the support of local communities.
 This means using public money to buy land for the creation of new nature reserves or the expansion of national parks.
 Local communities could then be empowered to help manage these areas for their ecological, educational and amenity benefits.